felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 Verifiers never want to reveal themselves as inspecting emblems, which we express in a requirement that we call *covert inspection*.
 If verifiers were to reveal this, their targets could use that knowledge to protect themselves against an imminent attack, and verifiers would therefore not inspect emblems.
-In particular, covert inspection implies that emblem presentation must be *active*, i.e., verifiers will be sent emblems and need not query them.
+In particular, covert inspection implies that emblem presentation must be *active*, i.e., verifiers will be sent emblems and need not query them explicitly.

 ### Authentic